-Important Notice: All users please disinfect your gear before and after each dive/snorkel day
+Important Notice: please disinfect your gear after each dive/snorkel day

 Watch the video